 Guardians of the Galaxy Vol. 2 muddied the Marvel Cinematic Universe waters on what a Celestial is, converting Ego the Living Planet (not a Celestial in the comics) into one of their number.

 Kirby’s visual influence on comics is so complete that it can seem invisible, in the way you can’t technically see the air around you.
-So far in comic book movies. (because Kirby also made big contributions to the aesthetics of the DC universe), Thor: Ragnarok is probably the movie that draws the most directly from his aesthetic of kaleidoscope colors, intricate patterns of bars and circles, and characters in truly bizarre headgear.
-But even if it’s only got one comics-accurate Celestial in it, Eternals could give Ragnarok a run for its money.
+Of all comic book movies so far (because Kirby also made big contributions to the aesthetics of the DC universe), Thor: Ragnarok is probably the movie that draws the most directly from his aesthetic of kaleidoscope colors, intricate patterns of bars and circles, and characters in truly bizarre headgear.